jonnew/Oat/README.md

 - Subnet mask: 255.255.255.0
 - Default gateway: 192.168.0.64

-### Point Greg GigE Host Adapter Card Configuration
+### Point Grey GigE Host Adapter Card Configuration
 Using network manager or something similar, you must configure the IPv4 configuration of the GigE host adapter card you are using to interface the camera with your computer.